-- src_addr originator's address - dest_addr local (server) connected address open_session (window_size=None, max_packet_size=None, timeout=None)
+Returns True if the session is still active (open); False if the session is closed open_session (window_size=None, max_packet_size=None, timeout=None)

 Request a new channel to the server, of type "session".
-This is just an alias for calling open channel with an argument of "session".
+This is just an alias for calling open_channel with an argument of "session".